archie-mckenzie/CustomGPT/README.md

         </ul>
     </li>
     <li>
-        Download `CustomGPT.py` or copy and paste <a href='https://github.com/archie-mckenzie/CustomGPT/blob/main/CustomGPT.py'>the code</a> into your own `.py` file.
+        Download 'CustomGPT.py' or copy and paste <a href='https://github.com/archie-mckenzie/CustomGPT/blob/main/CustomGPT.py'>the code</a> into your own '.py' file.
     </li>
     <li>
-        On the second line of `CustomGPT.py`, set `openai.api_key` equal to the API key that you created in Step 1.
+        On the second line of 'CustomGPT.py', set 'openai.api_key' equal to the API key that you created in Step 1.
     </li>
     <li>
-        Write instructions for your chatbot's personality or purpose in the `system_prompt` variable.
+        Write instructions for your chatbot's personality or purpose in the 'system_prompt' variable.
         <ul>
             <li>
                 ChatGPT's system prompt is something like: "Assistant is a large language model trained by OpenAI.
 Current date: 03/07/23.
 Knowledge cutoff: 09/21.".